Priftin Side Effects

 As well as its needed effects, rifapentine (the active ingredient contained in Priftin) may cause unwanted side effects that require medical attention.

-If any of the following side effects occur while taking rifapentine, check with your doctor or nurse as soon as possible:More common
+If any of the following side effects occur while taking rifapentine, check with your doctor immediately:More common

 - joint pain